-Cloning and expression of the N. gonorrhoeae F62 lgtE gene in E. coli.
+Cloning and expression of the N. gonorrhoeae F62 lgtE gene in E. coli

 Through the use of PCR amplification, a fragment of chromosomal DNA encoding the lgtE gene was obtained and cloned into the expression vector pET15b.
-While we were able to isolate numerous clones that contained the desired amplicon, most of these clones failed to express LgtE after growth in E. coli strain ER2566 and induction with IPTG.
+While we were able to isolate numerous clones that contained the desired amplicon, most of these clones failed to express LgtE after growth in E. coli ER2566 strain and induction with IPTG.
 Furthermore, in those strains that did express LgtE, the majority of the protein was present as an insoluble fraction.
-However, we were able to purify the soluble proteins on a nickel column with the protocol of the manufacturer (Novagen); we obtained a significant amount of pure LgtE protein (Fig. 2).

-The presence of precipitated proteins both before and after
+However, we were able to purify the soluble proteins on a Nickel column, using the protocol of the manufacturer (Novagen); we obtained a significant amount of pure LgtE protein (Figure 2).
+The presence of precipitated proteins both before and after purification prevented us from calculating the specific activity and total yield of the enzyme.
+The molecular mass of LgtE as determined by SDS-PAGE (35 kDa) agreed with the predicted mass for this protein, as translated from the cloned chromosomal fragment encoding this gene.
+Since E. coli strain ER2566 possesses as mutation in the OmpT protease, we did not observe the problem of proteolytic degradation of expressed proteins that was described by Wakarchuk et al. (31).